Electromagnetic Signals of Inelastic Dark Matter Scattering: Excited States from the Sun

-While primordial down-scatters yield a narrow recoil electron spectrum in direct detection experiments centered on the splitting $\delta$, the $\chi^*$ flux from the sun is broadened by the scattering off the thermal distribution of electrons; the rate per energy of $\chi^*$ particles produced for $m_\chi = 3.7 \, \mev$ thermal DM with a splitting of $\delta = 3.5 \, \kev$ is shown in Fig. \ref{fig:solarspectrum}.
+While primordial down-scatters yield a relatively narrow recoil electron spectrum in direct detection experiments at approximately the splitting $\delta$, the $\chi^*$ flux from the Sun has a broadened kinetic energy spectrum through scattering from thermal electrons; the rate per energy of $\chi^*$ particles produced for $m_\chi = 3.7 \, \mev$ thermal DM with a splitting of $\delta = 3.5 \, \kev$ is shown in Fig. \ref{fig:solarspectrum}.

 {}